Hodapp87/prosha/README.md

 - Would being able to name a rule node (perhaps conditionally under some compile-time flag) help for debugging?
 - Use an actual logging framework.
+- Take a square.
+Wrap it around to a torus.
+Now add a twist (about the axis that is normal to the square).
+This is simple, but it looks pretty cool.